cpplibv/libv/LIBV-TODO.md

 	libv.ui: broken layout with String2D with size = "100px, d" if text is longer than 100px, layout1 issue | main reason is that layout1 pass uses no limits

 cleanup
-	libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target libv.ui: cleanup context_ui redundant codes
+	libv.ui: context_ui and libv.gl:image verify that targets are matching the requested target (2D)
+	libv.ui: cleanup context_ui redundant codes
 	libv.ui: fatal log before every assert

 mouse
-	libv.ui: mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically | UI setting libv.ui: absorb - mouse event absorb/shield/plates
+	libv.ui: mouse events should consider depending on if the window is focused or not | non trivial either way, might be best to have both option dynamically | need this as component level dynamically (camera controls need global, for other ui actions local is enough) libv.ui: absorb - mouse event absorb/shield/plates
 	libv.ui: absorb - make sure absorb/shield/plates is easy to have/access for even non interactive components libv.ui: relative - mouse event should contain a watcher relative (local) coordinates too